 We can therefore easily check our spiritual condition by reviewing the words we use when speaking to others.
-From this we can tell what is in our hearts – good or evil.
+From this we can tell what is in our heart – good or evil.

 2. How do I change the condition of my heart (my spiritual condition)?

-By renewing our minds with the Word of God.
-When we are born again, we are new creations in Christ (spiritually), i.e. we have a new spirit, but our minds are the same minds we had prior to receiving Jesus as our Lord and Saviour.
-We have to go through a journey of the transformation of our minds so that our thinking is based on the Word of God.
-As we learn what God has to say about life and how to live our lives, what we learn with our mind will transform our character to conform to the standard of living that we find in the Word of God.
+By renewing our minds with the word of God.
+When we are born again, we are new creations in Christ (spiritually), i.e. we have a new human spirit, but our mind is the same mind we had prior to receiving Jesus as our Lord and Saviour.
+We have to go through a journey of the transformation of our mind so that our thinking is based on the word of God.
+As we learn what God has to say about life and how to live our lives, what we learn with our minds will transform our characters to conform to the standard of living that we find in the word of God.